 Dedicated experimentation would be required to test the effectiveness of BRDs, various deterrents, bait/leader types, or gear placement for mitigating Shortfin Mako bycatch in the North Atlantic.
 We note that an exceptionally high level of monitoring effort would be required in such experiments because (1) large sample sizes are required for sufficient statistical power, and (2) Mako captures in various fisheries are relatively rare.
 We consider the potential to reduce mortality from such modifications to be very low in comparison with landings restrictions, particularly over the short term.
 The effectiveness of various spatial or temporal management strategies would need to be tested following their development from future spatio-temporal analyses of fleetwide catches.
-Similarly, the efficacy of effort restrictions in achieving a specified level of bycatch reduction or post-release mortality rate would need to be tested following implementation, given that catch rates of Shortfin Mako are not expected to be a linear function of effort.
+Similarly, the efficacy of effort restrictions in achieving a specified level of bycatch reduction or post-release mortality rate would need to be a linear function of effort.